Note: The LibreOffice Online repository at TDF is temporarily frozen. Updates on this will be published on our blog and

 What is it?

 LibreOffice Online is a server service built from the main LibreOffice project code which provides display and collaborative visual editing of a range of document types.
 It does not include any form of file system.
 To be fully functional, it has to be integrated with file access and authentication provision from an underlying stack of software.

 For anything more than casual use it also needs to be deployed with due consideration for load balancing and other scaling issues.
 As such, LibreOffice Online can be considered an enabling technology for the public cloud of ISPs or the private cloud of enterprises and large organizations, when integrated - for example - with an enterprise file sharing or a groupware solution.

 Why not provide a hosted service?

-The Document Foundation is not planning to develop and fund a cloud solution similar to existing products from Google and Microsoft, because this would require selection and integration of the other technologies needed for deployment -- file sharing, authentication, load balancing and so on -- which for desktop LibreOffice are part of the operating system provided by the user.
+The Document Foundation is not planning to develop and fund a cloud solution similar to existing products from Google and Microsoft, because this would require selection and integration of the other technologies needed for deployment - file sharing, authentication, load balancing and so on - which for desktop LibreOffice is part of the operating system provided by the user.
 This would be a significant growth of scope and not in line with the original mission of the project.
 The task is therefore left to large deployers, ISPs and providers of open source cloud solutions, and several options are already available on the market.
 TDF would welcome provision of a public LibreOffice Online offering by another charity.

 Why is this un-supported?